axibase/atsd/api/data/series/examples/query-limit.md

 ## Description

-Number of samples (time:value) returned for each series can be limited with the `limit` parameter.
+Number of `time:value` samples returned for each series can be limited with the `limit` parameter.

 The limit applies to each series separately.